neilwrobinson/exposures-devise/README.md

-# Rails 7 Example App with Devise and Tachyons CSS
+# Rails 7 Breakable Toy App with Devise and Tachyons CSS
 Rails 7 with Devise 4.9.3 and Tachyons CSS

 This project is meant to serve as an example implementation of the Devise gem in a Rails 7 application.